appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ##### Workspace

- If you give edit permission to the workspace, it gives access to modify all the applications in the respective workspace.
+When you grant the **Create** permission to a workspace, it provides access to edit resources only in that particular workspace.

 :::info
 Giving `Edit` permission to a workspace has a cascading effect, i.e, it gives edit and view permission to all the applications in the workspace.